Suicidal thoughts - How to cope

 See our webpage on Worried about your mental health - How to get treatment and support for more information.

 How do I make a crisis plan or crisis box?

-A crisis plan is sometimes called a safety plan.
-A plan should be made before you are in crisis, but it is never too late to start.
-You may need someone to help you to make a crisis plan such as a friend or support worker.
+The plan should be made before you are in crisis, but it is never too late to start.
+You can ask someone to help you to make a crisis plan such as a friend or support worker.

 There is no set way for how a crisis plan should look.
-You can access our crisis plan template by downloading this factsheet using the link at the top of the page.
+There is a crisis plan template at the end of this factsheet which you can use.

 - something to distract you, like a puzzle or colouring book,

 - reminders of positive things you have learnt in therapy sessions,

 - photographs of people you love and who make you happy, and

 If you don’t know what to put in your box, you can look online for ideas.
 It can be helpful to have a mixture of items, that use all 5 of your senses.